Cphyr/AAI/Datascience101/chapter_03_machine_learning_2/lessons/L03_convolutional_neural_networks.md

 $K\times K \text{ Conv+ReLU}\quad \text{no. of filters}$.

 # Residual Networks (ResNet)
 One of the challenges of using deep networks (networks with a lot of layers) is the optimization of such networks.
-In the backpropagation process, the gradient are computed from the last layer all the way back to the first one.
+In the backpropagation process, the gradients are computed from the last layer all the way back to the first one.
-As the gradient propagate through the layers is can become very small (imagine in each layer it is multiplied by some number less than 1), this makes the update of the layers insignificant, especially the first ones.
+As the gradient propagate through the layers is can become very small (imagine that in each layer it is multiplied by a number less than 1), this makes the update of the layers insignificant, especially for the first ones.

 To alleviate this problem we can "skip" some of the layers.
 This will allow the gradient to flow more directly through the network, making it easier for the model to learn.